- Some of the most popular teacup dogs that don’t shed are Chihuahua, Poodles, Yorkshire terriers, and Shih Tzu.

 The teacup Pekingese has a reputation for being one of the most loving and content lapdogs in the world.
 This is a reputation that breeders and owners have fought hard to cultivate.
 The truth is each teacup Pekingese has been trained to combat its destructive tendencies.
 Like the teacup poodle, the Pekingese is filled with energy that needs an outlet.
 The teacup Pekingese needs a lot of attention to remain content and will bond with one or two members of your family.
 If you live in a small apartment or house, the teacup Pekingese will adapt well to these surroundings.

-Despite its small size, the Brussels Griffon is a handful and can be difficult to train.
-A daily period of exercise is needed for the small dog breed, with 30 minutes of exercise enough to keep them happy throughout the day.
-Training the Brussels Griffon can be a challenge because of their energetic personality.
+Despite its small size, the Brussels Griffon is a handful and can be difficult to train because of their energetic personality.
 This teacup breed can become distracted during training sessions, with plenty of dog treats needed to keep it focused.
+A daily period of exercise is needed too, with 30-minute sessions enough to keep them happy throughout the day.
 This small dog breed will remain small at less than 12 inches in height and below 10 pounds in weight.
 The small stature of the Brussels Griffon belies a sturdy small dog breed capable of surviving in a loving home for up to 15 years.

 Other hypoallergenic teacup dogs include the Teacup Maltese and Teacup Shih Tzus.